-Medicare Denial Occurs After the Submission Deadline Description of the Exception Documentation Requirements Submission Address This exception occurs when claims To receive consideration, the following must be submitted ForwardHealth submitted to Medicare (within 365 days of within 90 days of the Medicare processing date: Timely Filing the DOS) are denied by Medicare after Ste 50 the 365-day submission deadline.
-A 6406 Bridge Rd • A copy of the Medicare remittance information. waiver of the submission deadline will not • The appropriate Medicare disclaimer code must be Madison WI 53784-0050 be granted when Medicare denies a claim indicated on the claim. for one of the following reasons: • The charges were previously submitted to Medicare.
-The member name and identification number do not match. • The services were previously denied by Medicare. • The provider retroactively applied for Medicare enrollment and did not become enrolled.
+Medicare Denial Occurs After the Submission Deadline Description of the Exception Documentation Requirements Submission Address This exception occurs when claims submitted to Medicare (within 365 days of the DOS) are denied by Medicare after the 365-day submission deadline.
+A waiver of the submission deadline will not be granted when Medicare denies a claim for one of the following reasons: The charges were previously submitted to Medicare.
+The member name and identification number do not match.
+The services were previously denied by Medicare.
+The provider retroactively applied for Medicare enrollment and did not become enrolled.
+A copy of the Medicare remittance information.
+The appropriate Medicare disclaimer code must be indicated on the claim.
+ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

-Refund Request from an Other Health Insurance Source Description of the Exception Documentation Requirements Submission Address insurance source reviews a previously paid To receive consideration, the following documentation must be submitted within 90 days from the date of recoupment notification: • A copy of the commercial health insurance remittance information. • A copy of the remittance information showing recoupment for crossover claims when Medicare is recouping payment.
+Refund Request from an Other Health Insurance Source Description of the Exception Documentation Requirements Submission Address insurance source reviews a previously paid To receive consideration, the following documentation must be submitted within 90 days from the date of recoupment notification: A copy of the commercial health insurance remittance information.
+A copy of the remittance information showing recoupment for crossover claims when Medicare is recouping payment.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050